 Archives & Social Media

 Since then, I have delivered presentations to local archives, genealogical and historical societies about using social media, and about how cultural heritage organizations can leverage social media in their outreach efforts.
-Also, in my role as Director of Public Services at the Tennessee State Library and Archives, I work collaboratively across several departments to actively promote the Library & Archives' many services and collections through social media.
-I hope you will take this opportunity to visit the TSLA Blog for updates and for links to the Library & Archives' social media outlets.
+Also, in my role as Director of Public Services at the Tennessee State Library and Archives, I work collaboratively across several departments to actively promote the Library & Archives' many services, collections, and outreach initiatives through social media.

 My Comments Policy

-Today, social media like Twitter, Facebook, Instagram, Pinterest, Google+, and other online platforms offer readers new and varied forums for expression.
+Today, social media platforms like Twitter, Facebook, and Instagram offer readers new and varied forums for expression.
 Meanwhile, abusive, off-topic commentary and blatant spam frequently litter the comments section of many blogs.
 The unfortunate result of this recent trend is that what was once an ideal venue for conversation has become a vacuum of ideas and insightful commentary.

 Recognizing that readers have moved away from the blog and toward the larger social media landscape to converse and engage with content, I have decided to disable the comments feature on The Posterity Project, at least for the time being.